alexpeattie/letsencrypt-fromscratch/README.md

 Notice that we have three keys in the JSON we're `POST`ing to Let's Encrypt: `"payload"`, `"protected"` and `"signature"`.
 All requests we send to LE will contain only these keys, which each serve a distinct role.

+> :warning: V2 breaking change: Requests previously used to include an unprotected header (provided with the key `"header"`).

 **`"payload"`**, as the name, implies is where the 'meat' of the request goes.
 Remember our [Github example](#user-content-github-example), where we provided the title and body of the issue we were creating?
 This is the kind of that goes into payload.
 If we're registering an account, the payload will contain our registration details (email, name, contact details etc.).
 If we're ordering a certificate, the payload will contain the domain names we're looking to secure.

 **`"protected"`** is short for 'integrity-protected header'; this is where we include some important metadata.
 First we confirm the **URL** we're requesting and include a **nonce** (see part d) - this makes it difficult for an attacker to try and redirect or replay our requests.
 We also include details about our **public key** - either by sending the important parts of the key in a special format, or a unique ID for the key which LE keeps on file.
 LE will then use the public key to verify the...